mdeniz/marcus_bikes/README.md

 ##### Adding a new banned combination

-If Marcus needs to define a banned combination of products he only will need to go the edit the product, then in the lower part of the page open the **Banned Combinations** tab and there click on the top right button with a plus inside:
+If Marcus needs to define a banned combination of products he only will need to go the edit the product, then in the lower part of the page open the **Banned Combinations** tab and click on the top right button with a plus inside:

 ![Product Admin edit parts](doc/assets/admin_product_edit_banned_combinations_tab.png)